zonemaster/zonemaster-backend/docs/Installation.md

 sudo install -v -m 755 -u zonemaster -g zonemaster -d /var/lib/zonemaster sudo perl create_db_sqlite.pl
 ```

-> SQLite will not run as a daemon and does not need to be started.

 > **Note:** See the [backend configuration] documentation for details.